 The TAP found the volume and quality work on the reference levels, carbon accounting and MMR to be considerable.
-Following the country visit and submission of the report on the advance draft of the ER-PD, Vietnam have made a number of key improvements.
-These improvements can be classed as either 1) implemented in the Final ER-PD or 2) improvements that could not be completed in the time available, but that Vietnam has stated they will address in the future.
-The TAP appreciates the difficulty of completing large technical changes and agrees with Vietnam's stepwise approach.
-Key improvements made between the advanced and final ER-PD include application of bias correction to activity data estimates and clarification of how the planned ER activities fit with past practices.
-Proposed future improvements including implementing methods to improve the time-series consistency of the land cover maps, working to ensure consistency between the RL and MMR, moving to a new RL period, increased safeguards and increased us of past forest inventory data.
-However, some issues remain, including accounting for all removals in the year they occur in reforestation and restoration (inconsistent with IPCC guidelines).
-The TAP notes that many of the ratings classed as 'NO' could be easily addressed in the coming months, and details have been provided by the TAP to help guide the process.
+Following the country visit and submission of the report on the advance draft of the ER-PD in 2016, Vietnam have made a number of key improvements.
+At the time.
+Key improvements made between the 2016 and 2017 ER-PD include methods to improve the time-series consistency of the land cover maps, increased consistency between the RL and MMR, moving to a new RL period, increased safeguards and increased us of past forest inventory data, and the use of methods to apply the growth of forest over time.